Skip to main content

 Your old environmental cues are gone.
 You need new ones.
 Implementation intentions are especially valuable here: "When I arrive home from my new job, I will immediately change into workout clothes before doing anything else."

 Specific cue design matters more after disruption than in stable periods, because you can't rely on environmental familiarity to provide automatic triggering.
+Shift work is the extreme version of this problem, since the cue schedule itself keeps moving; building habits as a shift worker covers the workarounds.

 Step 5: Stack on New Routines